mishoo/tweeg.js/README.md

 </script>
 ```

-When you need to render your template now, you can do:
+When you need to render your template, you can do:

 ```js
 div.innerHTML = TMPL.exec("index.html.twig", {